Access Hollywood: History

-Access Hollywood has aired nationally on various local stations, most of them affiliates of NBC, in the United States since September 9, 1996.
+Access Hollywood aired nationally on various local stations, most of them affiliates of NBC, in the United States since September 9, 1996.
 It was previously produced by NBC Studios and has changed distributors over the years, first with New World/Genesis Distribution, then 20th Television (after News Corporation bought New World), followed by Warner Bros.
 Domestic Television Distribution who still distributes the show today via barter ad-sales, and then to NBC Enterprises when the network started up its own syndication division.
 Today, NBCUniversal Television Distribution, in association with NBC's owned-and-operated station KNBC has been solely responsible for its production and distribution since 2004.
-Warner Bros. continues its involvement with the program by having responsibilities for barter ad sales for Access Hollywood.
+Warner Bros. continued its involvement with the program by having responsibilities for barter ad sales for Access Hollywood.

 On September 13, 2010, Access Hollywood began broadcasting in high definition.
 On May 1, 2012, NBCUniversal Television Distribution announced it would renew Access Hollywood for three additional years through the 2014–15 season.

 The program changed its name to simply Access on December 11, 2017.

 On August 22, 2019, it was officially announced that Access and Access Live would receive an on-air refresh for their 24th and 10th seasons, respectively, with new names, logos, graphics and theme music, starting on September 9.
 Access returned to its original Access Hollywood name and begin airing live in the East Coast, with Access Live also rebranding as Access Daily.
 The program also debuted a second spin-off in the fall entitled All Access — which featured long-form reports on true-crime and human interest stories and aired initially on six NBC owned-and-operated stations.
-Former Extra host Mario Lopez also joined all three programs as co-host.
-It aired its last episode in June 2021.
+Former Extra host Mario Lopez also joined all three programs as co-host; All Access ended in June 2021.

-On April 12, 2021, Access Hollywood and Access Daily renewed for a three additional seasons through 2025.
+On April 12, 2021, Access Hollywood and Access Daily were both renewed for four additional seasons through 2025.
 In 2024, they were renewed through 2026.

+On March 13, 2026, it was announced that Access Hollywood and Access Daily would both be cancelled due to NBCUniversal's decision to end all first-run syndication programs produced by the network; the programs continued to produce new episodes until September 2026.
+Access Hollywood concluded over two days, with a September 10 retrospective episode featuring the hosts and on September 11 with the final episode covering the 25th anniversary of the 9/11 attacks.